openshift-s2i/s2i-wildfly/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
-on all provided versions of WildFly.
-Since we are currently providing only version `8.1`
+on all provided versions of WildFly.**
-you can omit this parameter.**

 Repository organization